voostindie/markdown-curator/adrs/0003 All processing done in memory.md

 ## Decision

-All this application does, is done in memory.
-Nothing is persisted to disk or stored elsewhere using some external service.
-Only output is stored to disk, only where the user wants it.
+Everything this application does, except for producing output, is done in memory.
+Nothing is persisted to disk or stored elsewhere using some external service (like a database).
+Only output is stored to disk, where the user wants it.

 ## Context

 This program processes Markdown files on disk.
 It extracts information from plaintext files, adds meaning to it, runs queries on top of it, and generates reports.
 To run these queries, it logically needs something to run these queries against.
+The decision is to have this "database" only in memory.

 ## Consequences